daftfox/i-love-hue-2/README.md

 Have you wanted to test your gradient-swapping skills against your friends?
 Now you can!
 With I love hue 2 with realtime multiplayer capabilities.

+The goal of this game is to solve a gradient where the colors have been swapped.
+Turn the board into an unadulterated rainbow of colors.

 This game was built whithin a week and contains more than a few bugs.

+### Prerequisites
+NodeJS

 ### Clone
 run